Regulation in the public interest: Disruptive technologies in peace and security

 - Dr Magdalena Pacholska

-- Taylor Woodcock LL.M
+- Taylor Woodcock

 This research strand conducts research on disruptive technologies in peace and security (DTPS), defined as technological developments that can have disruptive implications for international security and international law.
 These include: military artificial intelligence (AI), data-driven warfare, biochemical weapons, and conventional weapons or dual use technologies with a disruptive potential (e.g. small arms, drones, cyber-surveillance).
-Our research focuses, in particular, on the development of the international regulatory framework for the military applications of disruptive technologies.
+Our research focuses, in particular, on the development of the international regulatory framework for the military and security applications of disruptive technologies.
 The public interests of peace and security serve as the prime conceptual framework in this strand.

 Two main lines of enquiry guide research within this strand.
 On the one hand, we question how legal norms and ethical values can shape technologies, and on the other hand we analyse how technologies challenge our legal norms and ethical values.